JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/entropies.md

 dataset, like for example the [Fractal dimension](https://en.wikipedia.org/wiki/Fractal_dimension).
 This real number can offer a lot of information about the object that the dataset represents.

-### Generalized Dimensions & Co.
+### Generalized Dimensions
-Based on the definition of the [generalized entropy](entropies/#DynamicalSystems.genentropy), one can calculate an appropriate dimension, called *generalized dimension*:
+Based on the definition of the [generalized entropy](#ChaosTools.genentropy), one can calculate an appropriate dimension, called *generalized dimension*:
 ```@docs
 generalized_dim
 ```
 ---
+!!! warn "Be wary when using `generalized_dim`"
-As stated clearly, this call performs a lot of automated steps by calling the following functions with default arguments:
+    As stated clearly by the documentation string, calling `generalized_dim` performs a lot of automated steps by calling other functions (see below) with default arguments.
+It is actually more like a convenient bundle than an actual function and therefore you should be very careful when using it.

 ```@docs
 estimate_boxsizes
 linear_regions